 Pre-clearance electronic invoice model – Continuous Transaction Controls CTR

-Slovakia has become the latest European e-invoice candidate with the launching of a public consultation and plans implement requirement for B2G e-invoicing in Autumn 2023 (a second delay from Jan and then April 2023) – informačný systém elektronickej fakturácie IS EFA.
+Slovakia has become the latest European e-invoice candidate with the launching of a public consultation and plans to extend the existing requirement for B2G e-invoicing – informačný systém elektronickej fakturácie IS EFA.

-Currently, only certain B2G transactions in excess of €5,000 will be mandated to use e-invoicing via the new government IS EFA interface.
-The Slovakian authorities have set themselves a new target for 2025 (delayed from 2024) for mandatory B2B and B2C domestic transaction on IS EFA.
-These will become voluntary in 2023 for testing purposes.
+Currently, only B2G transactions in excess of €5,000 are mandated to use e-invoicing via the new government IS EFA interface.
+The Slovakian authorities have set themselves a new target for 1 January 2023 for mandatory B2B and B2C domestic transaction on IS EFA.
+This are voluntary today.

 Domestic B2B and B2C after B2G completed

 Slovakia is planning the full implementation its Electronic Invoicing Information System, IS EFA, in several stages, and completed B2G in October 2021.
-A draft law was issued to extend this to B2B at the start of 2024 – but this is now likely to be missed.
-This would be six months after Poland and France (July 2024)and Belgium.
+A draft law was issued to extend this to B2B at the start of 2023.
+This would be same time as Poland and France (July 2024).
+B2G e-invoicing should be underway before the end of 2021.

 The EU e-invoice and live transaction reporting proposals are now being considered by the Commission